The local-LLM vocabulary

 GGUF

-The file format that holds the model.
-One file with weights, tokenizer, metadata, chat template, everything.
-Self-contained.
-You can email a model to a friend (assuming gigabit upload).
+GGUF is the file format that holds the model.
+One file with the weights, the tokenizer, the metadata, the chat template, all of it.
+Fully self-contained.
+You could email a model to a friend, assuming you've got gigabit upload.

-GGUF is a llama.cpp invention.
-Almost every local-LLM tool reads it.
-When you ollama pull a model, the file behind the scenes is a GGUF.
+It's a llama.cpp invention, and almost every local-LLM tool reads it.
+When you run ollama pull on a model, the file sitting behind the scenes is a GGUF.

 Reading a model name